 Zest Pastries is well-known in the Granite Belt to locals and visitors alike for its delicious range of pastries, breads and other delicacies all made from scratch in their bakery kitchen.
 With its relaxed casual vibe it is a great place to enjoy a coffee and something to eat.
 Zest Pastries uses the Vincenza ‘Dark Chicago’ blend of coffee beans.
 Open from Tuesday to Friday from 7 am to 4.30 pm and from 7 am to 2 pm on Saturdays for takeaway.

-Essen Restaurant – Stanthorpe
+Bean Better – Stanthorpe

 Jamworks Gourmet Foods Café and Larder – Glen Aplin